Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 Manifest resolution and validation are local operations and MUST complete before any RPC access.

-The deployment manifest records only infrastructure owned by `drand-quicknet-evm`.
-It MUST NOT contain downstream consumer deployments.
+The deployment manifest records the durable deployment identity and provenance of infrastructure owned by `drand-quicknet-evm`.

+For each owned deployment, it records:

+* contract address
+* expected runtime codehash
+* deployment transaction hash
+* deployment block number

+The deployment manifest MUST NOT contain:

+* downstream consumer deployments
+* `minimumLeadRounds`
+* live-state observation blocks or timestamps
+* KAT results
+* gas measurements
+* recurring monitoring state

+The profile is the normative home for infrastructure security policy such as `minimumLeadRounds`.

+The deployment manifest is the normative home for deployed artifact identity.

+Live verification compares current chain state against these committed expectations.

-## Evidence classes
+## Verification and provenance classes

-Security evidence is divided into three classes.
+Security-relevant information is divided into three classes.

-### Live-state mirrors
+### Expected live state

-Values whose expected state is committed and whose live value can be re-read and compared.
+Values whose expected state is committed locally and whose live value can be re-read and compared.

 Examples include: